 Period 1-5: Students are only allowed to sign out if urgent appointments cannot be made at any other time.
-You must seek the permission of teachers by completing the

-Without this Form, absence will be regarded as breaking your contract of attendance!
+You must seek the permission of teachers by completing the tutor notification form.
+Without this form, absence will be regarded as breaking your contract of attendance.

 Knowledge of absence the day before: Complete the process as above.
-Notification forms should have details of where you will be; name of place and telephone number, NOT simply 'DENTIST'!
+Notification forms should have details of where you will be; name of place and telephone number, NOT simply 'DENTIST'.